 Basis Delegation Decentralisation Nature act because no individual can Decentralisation is an optional policy decision.
 It is done at the discretion of the top management.
 Freedom of action More control by superiors hence less freedom to take own decisions.
 Less control over executives hence greater freedom of action.
 Status It is a process followed to share tasks.
 It is the result of the policy decision of the top management.
-Scope It has wide scope as it implies extension of delegation to the lowest level of management.
+Scope It has narrow scope as it is limited to superior and his immediate subordinate.
+It has wide scope as it impli extension of delegation to the lowest level of management.
 Purpose To lessen the burden of the manager.
 To increase the role of the subordinates in the organisation by giving them more autonomy.

-Key Terms
+Key Terms\

 Organising Organisational structure

 Departmentalisation Delegation Authority

 Responsibility Accountability Functional structure

 Divisional structure Formal organisation

 Informal organisation Span of management

 Centralisation Decentralisation

-Summary
+Summary\